ODIM-Project/PluginCiscoACI/README.md

      Copy the output and paste it as the value for rootServiceUUID.

-   - **lbHost**: Default value is aciplugin for one node cluster configuration.
-For three node cluster configuration, (haDeploymentEnabled is true\), lbHost is the virtual IP address configured in Nginx and Keepalived.
+   - **lbHost**: Default value is `aciplugin` for one node and three node cluster configuration.

-   - **lbPort**: Default port is 30086. for one node cluster configuration.
-For three node cluster configuration, lbport must be assigned with a free port (preferably above 45000) available on all cluster nodes.
-This port is used as nginx proxy port for the plugin.
+   - **lbPort**: Default port is 30086 for one node and three node cluster configuration.

      <blockquote>Note: The lbport is used as proxy port for eventlistenernodeport, which is used for subscribing to events.</blockquote>